GeorgeHernandez/GeorgeHernandez/KnowThyself.md

         - ME: 20%.
 I tend to be constrained.
     - Pscyhoticism
         - Psychoticism is a personality pattern typified by aggressiveness and interpersonal hostility
         - ME: 20%.
-I like to fight and do martial arts, but it's for fun, i.e. I'm usually not angry.
+I like to fight and do martial arts, but it's for fun, i.e. I'm usually not angry at the person.
+I sometimes get annoyed by problems that could have been prevented, but I have to remember that it happens.
     - Obssessionality
         - Persistent, often unwelcome, and frequently disturbing ideas, thoughts, images or emotions, rumination, often inducing an anxious state.
         - ME: 70%.
 Especially if I'm awake in the middle of the night.
-However even in the daytime, I have to keep busy or noise wells up.
+However even in the daytime, my mind wanders and I have to keep busy or noise wells up.